 AOMSI is a biomechanical analysis.
 It’s all about numbers that have clinical meaning and significance.
-Threshold values have been determined that quantify without a doubt the patient has serious injury.
-It is a test of structural integrity of the ligaments interconnecting the motion segments.
+Threshold values have been determined to quantify whether the patient has a serious injury.
+It tests the structural integrity of the ligaments interconnecting the motion segments.
 In this case, structural integrity has to do with the material properties of ligament tissue.
 Those properties include strength and flexibility.
 When a material is both strong and flexible, it’s called a semi-rigid material.
 Strength is related to the composition of the material.
-Strength might be thought of as load carrying capacity before failure.
+Strength might be thought of as load-carrying capacity before failure.

 Mechanism of Injury: Ligaments

 Ligament tissue has previously been bench tested to describe its physical characteristics of stress/strain.
-That is, given so much load (stress) how much elongation will occur (strain).
-During normal physiologic loads the ligament remains intact and recoils to its original length when the load is removed.
-If the load becomes too large the materials (ligaments) begin to yield.
+Given so much load (stress), how much elongation will occur (strain)?
+During normal physiologic loads, the ligament remains intact and recoils to its original length when the load is removed.
+If the load becomes too large, the materials (ligaments) begin to yield.
 They go past their elastic limit.
-When this happens the (strained) ligament fibers will not return to their original shape.
-The ligament loses its restraining capacity to hold the joint in normal stabilization and hypermobility occurs.
+When this happens, the (strained) ligament fibers will not return to their original shape.
+The ligament loses its restraining capacity to hold the joint in normal stabilization, and hypermobility occurs.

-The ligaments, if sufficiently strained or avulsed results in AOMSI.
-The following paragraphs illustrates that if AOMSI is found there must be gross destruction or yielding of multiple ligaments.
+The ligaments, if sufficiently strained or avulsed, result in AOMSI.
+The following paragraphs illustrate that if AOMSI is found, there must be gross destruction or yielding of multiple ligaments.
 We need to build a BIG motion segment with Velcro ligaments.
 When you tear them off, they make a really nice ripping noise.
 That drives home the point.

-In the White et al work, they found that the motion segment stayed intact i.e., less than 11 degrees’ rotation (angualr mtion) and less than 3.5 mm translation, until they transected over 50% of the ligaments from an anterior or posterior approach.
-And when they transected from either approach the loss of stability was not linear but suddenly catastrophic.
-And they meant that suddenly the two vertebra totally separated in rotation or translation.
+The White et al. work found that the motion segment stayed intact, i.e., less than 11 degrees’ rotation (angular motion) and less than 3.5 mm translation until they transected over 50% of the ligaments from an anterior or posterior approach.
+And when they transected from either approach, the loss of stability was not linear but suddenly catastrophic.
+And they meant that suddenly the two vertebrae totally separated in rotation or translation.

 Prevalence of Ligament Injury: AOMSI

 If AOMSI is detected, think about more than 50% of ligaments transected.
 That will start to explain the seriousness of the finding.
-In a patient/child that demonstrates hypermobility everywhere, then you take a statistical average of all segments, and look at the aberrant statistical finding if it exists.
+In a patient/child that demonstrates hypermobility everywhere, you take a statistical average of all segments and look at the aberrant statistical finding to see if it exists.
 There are clues to injury everywhere when you understand what the numbers mean in reference to stability and function.

 This document is intended to serve as a simple explanation as to the severity of ligament damage and how to demonstrably diagnose the injury.
-It is also critical to remember that ligament do “wound repair.”
+It is also critical to remember that ligaments do “wound repair.”
 In normal physiology, ligaments grow during puberty from cells within the ligaments called fibroblasts.
-They produce both collagen (white) and elastin (yellow) tissue, which gives the ligaments both tensile and elastic strength.
-Upon puberty the cells stop producing tissue and remains dormant.
-Upon injury, the fibroblast reactivates, but can only produce collage leaving the joint wound repaired in an aberrant juxtaposition (place) with poor movement abilities due to the lack of the requisite elastin.
-In turn, according to Hauser et.
-Al (2013) this leads to permanent loss of function of the ligament and arthritis of the joint.
-This is not a speculative statement; it is based upon Wolff’s that dates back to the late 1800’s and has been a guiding principle in healthcare for more than a century.
+They produce collagen (white) and elastin (yellow) tissue, which gives the ligaments both tensile and elastic strength.
+Upon puberty, the cells stop producing tissue and remain dormant.
+Upon injury, the fibroblast reactivates but can only produce collage leaving the joint wound repaired in an aberrant juxtaposition (place) with poor movement abilities due to the lack of the requisite elastin.
+According to Hauser et al. (2013), this leads to permanent loss of function of the ligament and arthritis of the joint.
+This is not a speculative statement; it is based upon Wolff’s that dates back to the late 1800s and has been a guiding principle in healthcare for more than a century.

 Additional Topics: Weakened Ligaments After Whiplash

 Whiplash is a commonly reported injury after an individual has been involved in an automobile accident.
-During an auto accident, the sheer force of the impact often causes the head and neck of the victim to jerk abruptly, back-and-forth, causing damage to the complex structures surrounding the cervical spine.
-Chiropractic care is a safe and effective, alternative treatment option utilized to help decrease the symptoms of whiplash.
+During an auto accident, the impact’s sheer force often causes the victim’s head and neck to jerk back and forth, causing damage to the complex structures surrounding the cervical spine.
+Chiropractic care is a safe and effective alternative treatment option to help decrease whiplash symptoms.

-The information herein on "Ligament Pathology with Alteration of Motion Segment Integrity" is not intended to replace a one-on-one relationship with a qualified health care professional, licensed physician, and is not medical advice.
-We encourage you to make your own health care decisions based on your research and partnership with a qualified health care professional.
+The information herein on "Ligament Pathology with Alteration of Motion Segment Integrity" is not intended to replace a one-on-one relationship with a qualified health care professional, or licensed physician, and is not medical advice.
+We encourage you to make your own healthcare decisions based on your research and partnership with a qualified healthcare professional.